 The Casio G-Shock GMW-B5000TFG-9 Full Metal

 Watch & Bullion16 August 2018 | 3 min read

 But first a little history lesson.
 It was in 1983 that the now legendary Casio engineer Kikuo Ibe invented the first G-Shock ever: reference DW-5000C.
 It truly was the first of its kind, the most durable watch the world has ever seen by a wide margin having a 10-year battery life, water resistant to 10 bar and able to survive a 10-meter fall.
-All that in an affordable rubber package it was a complete contrast to what we previously considered reliable watches: expensive mechanical timepieces made out of metal.
+All that in an affordable rubber package was a complete contrast to what we previously considered reliable watches: expensive mechanical timepieces made of metal.

 Functionally there is not too much to say here.
-It comes with Casio’s tough solar and all normal functions you’d expect like a chronograph and an alarm.
+It comes with Casio’s tough solar and all the normal functions you’d expect like a chronograph and an alarm.
 A bit more special but not unique to this piece is its Bluetooth capabilities.
 These are slightly disappointing in my eyes, mainly because the accompanying app drained my battery beyond belief and sent annoying notifications I could not remove.
 Regardless it can come in handy to adjust the settings on the watch instead of having to deal with the notoriously finicky integrated menu.

 When picking up the G-Shock for the first time you notice an unmistakable weight and heft that is unique to this piece.
 While I would not consider it exorbitantly heavy, it is a reassuring weight which gives the watch a lot more presence on the wrist than you would expect from a G-Shock.
 Most of that is due to the bracelet which deserves some attention.
 First of all, I have to say that I fell in love with the clasp.
-A place where usually brands try to save money, Casio seemed to have made double the effort as it feels tight and solid, and is accentuated by a matte finishing.
+A place where brands usually try to save money, Casio seemed to have made double the effort as it feels tight and solid and is accentuated by a matte finishing.
 The bracelet itself is fine in my eyes for the price you pay.
 It has a bit too much play in my eyes, but it is forgivable and the finishing while nothing to brag about it does the job.

 599 Euro is a steep price to pay for a G-Shock, but is it worth it?
 In my eyes, it is a resounding yes.
-Casio really made an effort with this watch and you can tell, for example from the unique presentation box which really emphasises that this is a special occasion.
-From a long-term perspective, it will be of course interesting to see how scratch resistant the many polished elements will be however so far I have no major scratches to report.
+Casio really made an effort with this watch and you can tell, for example, from the unique presentation box, which really emphasises that this is a special occasion.
+From a long-term perspective, it will be of course, interesting to see how scratch resistant the many polished elements will be however, so far I have no major scratches to report.
 All in all, I consider this watch already a future icon.
-It is stylish, functional, and most importantly fun.
+It is stylish, functional, and, most importantly, fun.
 While expensive in relation to other G-Shock, this watch offers a great opportunity to have one of the most desirable watches right now at an affordable price.